anjolnepal/bookstore-exchange/README.md

-# bookstore-exchange
+# BookSwap

 Full-stack e-commerce platform for buying new books and exchanging used ones.

+## Tech Stack
-Built with Next.js, MongoDB, and Tailwind CSS.
+Next.js, MongoDB, Tailwind CSS, deployed on Vercel

+## Status
+ Progress In development

+## Live Site
+[coming soon]